Sachinanand99/File-Sharing-Telegram-bot/README.md

 * `START_MESSAGE` Optional: start message of bot, use HTML
 * `FORCE_SUB_MESSAGE`Optional:Force sub message of bot, use HTML and Fillings
 * `FORCE_SUB_CHANNEL` Optional: ForceSub Channel ID, leave 0 if you want disable force sub
-* `FORCE_SUB_CHANNEL2` Optional: ForceSub Channel ID, leave 0 if you want disable force sub 2
+* `FORCE_SUB_CHANNEL2` Optional: ForceSub Channel ID, leave 0 if you want disable force sub 2, bot may become a bit slower if you add this.
 * `PROTECT_CONTENT` Optional: True if you need to prevent files from forwarding

 ### Extra Variables